-“Love Never Fails (Reprise)” Music by Conrad Askland (ASCAP).
+“Love Never Fails (Reprise)” from the musical Pray the Gay Away®.
+Music by Conrad Askland (ASCAP).

 In the 2019 performance run, “Love Never Fails (Reprise)” was the closing song in my musical Pray the Gay Away®.
 The story is a very heart-felt project aimed at bringing an understanding of the painful world of gay conversion therapy to mainstream audience.
 The PTGA team and myself worked in partnership with PFLAG (Parents and Friends of Lesbians and Gays) to bring support and awareness to our local audiences.
 We also provided a lot of information about The Trevor Project (LGBTQ+ Youth Suicide Prevention) to our audiences with information in the programs and materials that The Trevor Project supplied to us.